broadinstitute/warp/pipelines/broad/arrays/single_sample/Arrays.documentation.md

         *   product_name [Optional].
 The product name, as specified by the Mercury LIMS.
         *   product_order_id [Optional].
 The product order ID, as specified by the Mercury LIMS.
         *   product_part_number [Optional].
 The product part number, as specified by the Mercury LIMS.
-        *   product_type [Optional].
+        *   product_type.
 The product type, as specified by the Mercury LIMS.
         *   regulatory_designation.
 The regulatory designation, as specified by the Mercury LIMS.
         *   research_project_id.
 The research project ID, as specified by the Mercury LIMS.